vladlpavlov/persidict/README.md

 (for example, using Dropbox or NFS), and work with the same dictionary simultaneously from multiple computers (from multiple instances of your program).
-This approach would allow you to use a persistent dictionary in a system that is distributed over dozens or hundreds of computers.
+This approach would allow you to use a persistent dictionary in a system that is distributed over dozens of computers.

-If you need to run your program on thousands (or more) computers, class `S3Dict` is a better choice: it's a persistent dictionary that stores its content in an AWS S3 bucket.
+If you need to run your program on hundreds (or more) computers, class `S3Dict` is a better choice: it's a persistent dictionary that stores its content in an AWS S3 bucket.